1.1. Permanent deformation and factors affecting it

 Because of this, rutting is seldom uniform along the length of a road and unevenness in the road surface can arise leading to greater roughness levels and user discomfort.

 Higher road user costs

 High rutting can also cause extra costs to road users.
 More friction is developed against the side of the tyre leading to higher rates of fuel consumption and tyre wear.

 Higher road owner costs

 Ruts cause other types of problems to road owners.
-In Scandinavia, where order luvox pharmacy, studded tyres are used, the wearing rate of the asphalt surface increases significantly and create deep ruts that collect water and decrease the pavement lifetime.
+In Scandinavia, where studded tyres are used, the wearing rate of the asphalt surface increases significantly.
+This leads to deep ruts that collect water and decrease the pavement lifetime.

 Ruts also create problems for the removal of ice and compacted snow during winter.
 This can be a very difficult operation with graders or underblades and can cause damage to the pavement.